supertree-toolkit/stk/doc/tutorial.rst

 The :file:`Anomura_final.phyml` is included in the tutorial for comparison to yours.

 You can then load this matrix into TNT and generate your supertree using any suitable method.
-You can of course change the output format suitable for PAUP* or any other supertree software.
+You can of course change the output format suitable for PAUP* or any other tree building software.

-You've made your first STK supertree.
+If you are using an algorithm that requires a set of trees then you can export your trees using :menuselection:`File --> Export trees`.